We use cookies, similar technologies and tracking services

 Painting technology

-Despite considerable technological leaps in recent years, modern paint shops continue to be among the biggest energy consumers in the production of automobiles.
-In particular, paint application and drying of the car bodies are responsible for the majority of energy and resource consumption in the paint shop.
-We have solutions with above-average energy-efficiency and resource-savings at our disposal that we classify as taxonomy-eligible due to the significant savings of emissions.
-Examples include selected solutions for dry separation of paint overspray, our intelligent energy network EcoQPower and the EcoPaintJet overspray-free application system.
+Despite significant technological leaps in recent years, modern paint shops continue to be among the biggest energy consumers in automotive production.
+In particular, paint application and car body drying are responsible for the majority of energy and resource consumption in paint shops.
+In addition to technologies that meet current market standards, we also sell solutions with above-average energy efficiency and resource savings that we classify as taxonomy-eligible due to the significant emission savings.
+In the following, only those technologies are identified as taxonomy-eligible that contribute to a significant reduction in greenhouse gas emissions.
+Examples include selected solutions for dry separation of paint overspray, such as EcoDryScrubber or EcoDryX, and our latest EcoProBooth paint booth concept.

 Electrode coating